EmptyCupHQ/emptycuphq.github.io/content/academy/optimise-for-learning.md

 HR professionals.

-As a student, consider that you will earn your entire first year's salary in in just one month by the time you're 35.
+As a student, consider that you will earn your entire first year's salary in just one month by the time you're 35.
 If you're on a high growth path, you'll earn the same in just a week.
-Compared to how you grow and what position you'll be in in a decade where you start is insignificant.
+Compared to how you grow and what position you'll be in a decade where you start is insignificant.
 But, how you start your career has a huge impact.